carbon-language/carbon-lang/docs/project/roadmap.md

-By the end of 2022, the core Carbon language design should be substantially complete, including designs for expressions and statements, classes, generics and templates, and core built-in types and interfaces such as integers and pointers.
+By the end of 2022, the core Carbon language design should be substantially complete, including designs for expressions and statements, classes, generics and templates, core built-in types and interfaces such as integers and pointers, and interoperability with C++.
 The design choices made to reach this point are expected to be experimental, and many of them may need revisiting before we reach 1.0, but the broad shape of the language should be clear at this point, and it should be possible to write non-trivial Carbon programs.

 An initial rough framework for the core standard library functionality should be provided, as necessary to support the core language components.
 A largely